 While the benefits of collaboration are clear, it’s essential to acknowledge that implementing and nurturing a collaborative environment can encounter obstacles.
 To harness the full potential of working collaboratively, businesses must proactively address these challenges:

 1. Resistance to Change: Resistance to change is a common barrier to collaboration.
-Employees may be accustomed to siloed workflows and resist the idea of working across departments.
+Employees may be accustomed to siloed workflows and resist working across departments.
 Overcoming this resistance requires effective change management strategies, clear communication, and visible leadership support.

 2. Lack of Communication: Inadequate communication can hinder collaboration efforts.
 Businesses must establish open channels for sharing ideas, updates, and feedback.
 Tools such as collaboration platforms, regular meetings, and cross-functional teams can facilitate effective communication.